Welcome to EagleLakeFishing.Net

 This Board Order says it all for LNF.
 LNF AND CONTRACTORS BEGAN CONSTRUCTION OF A NEW SEWAGE DISPOSAL SYSTEM IN SUMMER OF 2011 WHICH MAY TAKE 2 YEARS OR MORE TO COMPLETE.
 THAT MEANS IT TOOK SINCE 2006 TO GET THINGS ROLLING and in 2018 we are still inquiring about enforcement of water monitoring and compliance with the EPA.
 Without a physical inspection, checking the depth of the wells, conditions of liners we know one can’t take the word of the USFS, we’ve seen it all.

 3-20-12: The sewage saga continues, LNF still not following the rules of water monitoring at the leaking sewage pond site above Merrill Campground.
 Groundwater could be affected as inadequate monitoring continues.

 ®COPYRIGHT PROTECTED AND REGISTERED THROUGH THE LIBRARY OF CONGRESS©

-Copyright 2004-2016 by the author, Valerie Aubrey.
-The website’s www.eaglelakefishing.net and www.eaglelakefishing.info, All Maps, Articles and Photographs contained therein are copyright protected and are published exclusively on the Internet by the author and may not be copied, displayed, reproduced or published in any other form without the express written permission of the author who reserves all rights.
+Copyright 2004-2018 by the author, Valerie Aubrey.
+The website’s www.eaglelakefishing.net and www.eaglelakefishing.info, All Maps, Articles, Reports and Photographs contained therein are copyright protected and are published exclusively on the Internet by the author and may not be copied, displayed, reproduced or published in any other form without the express written permission of the author who reserves all rights.
 Our viewers may print for personal use.
 Commercial use is strictly prohibited without permission.
 Material supplied by others is the copyrighted property of the respective authors.
 Re-use of any articles, maps and photographs on Eagle Lake Fishing Information and Network without written permission by the author(s) for any purpose is strictly prohibited.